Christiane Endler: Personal life

 Endler holds both Chilean and German citizenship, and can speak Spanish, Portuguese, English, German and a bit of French.

 Due to her German and Italian heritage, her hero and idol as a child was German footballer and former Bayern Munich goalkeeper Oliver Kahn and Italian former goalkeeper Gianluigi Buffon.
 Nevertheless, she doesn't speak Italian.
 She also admired Iker Casillas.
 She cites her biggest inspiration as her brother, who instilled a passion for football in her since a young age and pushed her to become a goalkeeper.

 Endler has expressed her support for the 2019–20 Chilean protests, saying on Instagram that she was "proud to see it."

 She married Sofía Orozco, who is the daughter of the Chilean singer Cristóbal (stage name of Marco Antonio Orozco), in France in May 2021.
+They became mothers on 4 March 2026.